 Washington University’s (WashU) Office of Information Security (OIS) is proud to announce our new partnership with KnowBe4 in our ongoing commitment to information security training and awareness.
 In the coming weeks and months, our office will begin to deploy KnowBe4 training tools across our campuses.
-These tools will empower our office to assess the strength of our existing information security culture, to identify areas for improvement, and to prepare every member of our community to safely navigate the rapidly evolving information security landscape.
+These tools will empower our office to assess the strength of our existing information security culture, identify areas for improvement, and prepare every member of our community to safely navigate the rapidly evolving information security landscape.

 What is KnowBe4?

 KnowBe4 is the world’s first and largest security-awareness training and simulated phishing platform.
 More than 35,000 organizations around the world use KnowBe4 to raise awareness of threats to information security and train users to protect themselves and their institutions from those threats.
 KnowBe4 is highly reputable.
 In 2019 and 2020, the platform was named “Security Awareness Training Platform of the Year” by CyberSecurity Breakthrough (Tarantino 2020), “Education and Training Provider of the Year” by Network Computing (Tarantino 2020), and the winner of the Cyber Defense Magazine “Cyber Defense InfoSec Award” (Tarantino 2020).
 The list of accolades for KnowBe4 is long.
 This is a tried-and-true training method used by thousands of institutions.
 In fact, some of WashU’s closest partners have been using KnowBe4 for several years.
 We are happy to join in the effort and offer this award-winning program to our campuses.

 Why do we need more information security training and awareness?